stefanofa/awesome/TOPICS.md

 *   [TheR1D/shell\_gpt](https://github.com/TheR1D/shell_gpt) - A command-line productivity tool powered by AI large language models like GPT-4, will help you accomplish your tasks faster and more efficiently.

+*   [Aider-AI/aider](https://github.com/Aider-AI/aider) - aider is AI pair programming in your terminal

 *   [ollama/ollama](https://github.com/ollama/ollama) - Get up and running with Llama 3.3, Mistral, Gemma 2, and other large language models.

 ## llm